 Data on Manipulability

 All decisive, non-dictatorial voting systems can be manipulated, sometimes.
-The operant questions are 'How often is each voting system manipulable in a realistic electorate, how easy is the manipulation, and how damaging is its effect?'
-The evidence here shows Condorcet-Hare hybrids (C-IRV) resist manipulation best.
+The pertinent questions are ‘How often is each voting system manipulable in a realistic electorate, how easy is the manipulation, and how damaging is its effect?’
+The evidence here shows Condorcet-Hare hybrids (C IRV) resist manipulation best.
 They are even better than the usual majority IRV (M-IRV).

 The voting rules discussed here were defined on the Other Rules page in the chapter about single-winner elections.